awsdocs/nice-dcv-admin-guide/doc_source/security-authorization-file-create.md

 ```

 **Example**
-The following example adds the groups section heading and creates a group named `my-group`\.
+The following example adds the groups section heading and creates a group that's named `my-group`\.
 This group includes individual users\.
-They're named `john` and `jane`, one of which is an existing group named `observers`, and other of which an operating system user group named `guests`:
+They're named `john` and `jane`\.
+One of them is an existing group that's named `observers`\.
+The other is an operating system user group that's named `guests`:

 ```
 [groups]